Monday 28 January 2013

 That it does, Dubue, but wipe the tears from your eyes for a second and marvel upon what you’ve done.
 Together with cohort Philip Shaw Bova and an impressive list of guests, including Jeremy Fisher, Michael Feuerstack of Snailhouse, Jim Bryson, Sacha Gabriel, Lynn Miles and Geoffrey Pye (of Yellow Jacket Avenger, whose “Emergency” Hilotrons recently covered), you’ve turned out At Least There’s Commotion, a fantastic collection of kinetic, hyper-pop that is at turns touching, sentimental and emotionally raw.
 You can’t easily file the record under any one style or sound; “Danger World” oddly sounds like Devo covering Marc Cohen’s “Walking In Memphis”; “Venus at My Backdoor” could have been an LCD Soundsystem single; “Runaway Heart” has all the heart and soul of a Springsteen ballad.
 I know in print it sounds messed up, but in reality, it works amazingly well.

 At Least There’s Commotion is released on February 5 by Kelp Records.
 Hilotrons are working with the fine folks at Southern Souls to document each of the album’s track in live performances with the goal of collecting the videos to create a unique online interactive map of their beloved Ottawa region.

 This entry was posted on Monday, January 28th, 2013 at 7:00 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.